Alexandra-Coelho/Illuminati/README.md

 ## IlluminatiEngine.py

-In this file we find the class IlluminatiEngine, which allws us to read a board and save an historic with all the plays made in the baord.
+In this file we find the class IlluminatiEngine, which implements methods (called in the IlluminatiShell) to help change the board where we have the puzzle.

-Other functions where added to, for example, eliminate the last board saved in the historic and to help the programm to find a solution in an automatic way.

 ## IlluminatiShell.py